revolt320/LinkedIn-Insights-Dashboard-Analyzing-Client-and-Revenue-Data/README.md

 LinkedIn Profiles: Created a random csv file using pandas which resembles the details avilable from LinkedIn.
 Data available from LinkedIn was processed and cleaned.
 Company Revenue: Created a random csv file using pandas which resembles the company data.

+## Data Processing
+This project features a dashboard that analyzes client details extracted from LinkedIn profiles and combines them with company revenue data to provide insights into client demographics and financial performance.
+The data processing uses real data from LinkedIn to extract required information for analysis.
+Since LinkedIn only provides street addresses, the OpenCage API is utilized to obtain corresponding country information.
+Note that the dashboard is demonstrated using a random dataset to ensure privacy and compliance.

 ## Technologies Used
 Python: For data processing and analysis.
 Pandas: For Creating random datasets, data manipulation and cleaning.